nathanbuchar/gulp-import-tasks/README.md

 require('gulp-import-tasks')('gulp/tasks');
 ```

 Or, you can define it by passing in an options object instead.
-See [advanced usage](#advanced).
+See [advanced usage][section_advanced].

 ```js
 // gulpfile.js